The New Hybrid Commuter Hotspots You Should Know

 On the other side of the village, the leafy roads around the edge of the Heath, including historic Well Walk, East Heath Road and the winding Vale of Health that cuts into the Heath itself and sits beside one of its Ponds, has long been popular for its countryside feel.
 Its many blue plaques a reminder of its fnotable residents through the centuries.

-Whenever I take people on a driving tour, I take them to see Judges Walk on the Heath, once a fashionable place for promenading which was painted by John Constable.
+During driving tours of the area, we often take them to see Judges Walk on the Heath, once a fashionable place for promenading which was painted by John Constable.
 Nearby is a huge web of fascinating little lanes and cottages – it really doesn’t feel like you’re in the middle of London here.

 Discover more about Hampstead’s hidden gems here.